 If you have been the victim of an unprovoked physical assault, or have been subject to mental or sexual abuse, then you may be entitled to claim Criminal Injuries compensation.

 If you were injured in a motor vehicle accident involved a criminal offence, such as drink driving, that you may also be entitled to claim from the Criminal Injuries Compensation Authority.

 Not everybody will qualify for an award of compensation.
 That scheme is tightly enforced and anything the authority deems to be a trivial injury will not qualify for an award.

 Are you eligible to claim compensation?

-In order to qualify you must satisfy the following conditions:
+In order to qualify for a criminal injury claim you must satisfy the following conditions:

 - You must have reported the attack promptly to the police and provided them with all the assistance they have asked for.

 - The assault must have happened in the last two years.

 - You must be free of any criminal convictions yourself, although in certain circumstances where an criminal injury victim has a minor criminal record for a non-violent offence, then it might still be possible to claim compensation, but at a reduced rate.

 Is it possible to make a claim myself without using a Solicitor?